We all have GAPs between where we are now and where we dream of being. You can think of that GAP as:

 - Hire a business coach.
 Their job is to be objective and hold you accountable.

-Advice to Close your GAP
+Advice to Close Your GAP

 - Take control of your finances.
 Three out of five people regularly fail to meet their financial goals; despite this, 76% are doing little to change their spending and saving behavior.
 Of these, only 6% are on track to save enough for retirement.
 Track and review past spending.
 Tracking expenses increases your awareness and motivates you to improve.
 Everyone could cut 5 to 10% of their current spending without creating much pain.
 Consider reducing utility bills, cutting extra cable channels you don’t even watch, or discontinuing data plans or magazine subscriptions.

 - Invest in professional development.
 Learn what you don’t know.
 New habits always require new skills.
 Actively develop the skills you need to be viewed as a top performer through training, workshops, or books—but make sure this is only one part of a bigger change strategy.